 The most impactful way is to show examples of humility in your own life.
 As you learn it better yourself, you become better at teaching it.

-For extra encouragement you can download theses bible verse coloring pages here for free for you and your kids!
+For extra encouragement, you can download these bible verse coloring pages here for free for you and here for your kids! (opens in a new window)

 - Be a student of your child.
 One definition of being humble is being teachable.
 If you want to model humility, you must first get it yourself.
 The best way to learn humility is to be a student of your child.